 Connolly, 6-foot-2, 181 pounds, spent last season with the Prince George Cougars of the Western Hockey League, recording 46 goals, 27 assists and 73 points in 59 games played.
 He set WHL career-highs for goals and points while also ranking third among all WHL goal-scorers.
 His 15 power-play goals ranked 12th.

 A native of Campbell River, British Colombia, Connolly has spent each of the past four seasons with Prince George of the WHL.
 Throughout his career he has amassed 86 goals and 152 points in 144 WHL games.
 He has also appeared in five career postseason games, registering two points.

-TAMPA BAY â€“ The Tampa Bay Lightning have signed free agent left wing Sean Bergenheim (BUHR-gehn-highm, SHAWN) to a one-year contract today, Vice President and General Manager Steve Yzerman announced.
+TAMPA BAY â€“ The Tampa Bay Lightning have signed free agent goaltender Mathieu Garon (gah-ROHN, MA-tyew) to a two-year contract today, vice president and general manager Steve Yzerman announced.

 Garon, 6-foot-1, 206 pounds, played in 36 games with the Columbus Blue Jackets last season, posting a 10-14-6 record with a 2.72 goals-against average and a .901 save percentage.
 He also recorded three shutouts.
 Garon led the Blue Jackets in goals-against average and was tied for the lead in save-percentage and shutouts.
 His three shutouts were the second-highest of his career.